 Massage therapy is a profession built on the idea of trust.
 Trust in your client and their trust in you are vital to creating a strong therapist/client relationship and, ultimately, your ability to help your clients.
-Ethical standards are at the center of building trust with your clients, and creating and maintaining a therapeutic environment that is beneficial for both you and your clients.
+Ethical standards are at the centre of building trust with your clients and creating and maintaining a therapeutic environment that is beneficial for both you and your clients.

 Due to those few massage therapists who violate ethics, especially choices regarding ethical dilemmas, laws have been created to protect the general public.

 According to the AMTA, there are two schools of ethics law: the principles of ethics and the rules of ethics.

 Demonstrate commitment to providing the highest quality massage therapy/bodywork to those who seek their professional service.

 Acknowledge the inherent worth and individuality of each person by not discriminating or behaving in any prejudicial manner with clients and/or colleagues.

 Demonstrate professional excellence through regular self-assessment of strengths, limitations and effectiveness by continued education and training.

 Acknowledge the confidential nature of the professional relationship with clients and respect each client’s right to privacy within the constraints of the law.